-Robert Penlington was born in 1915 to Thomas and Caroline Penlington, who lived in St Davids.
+Robert Penlington was born on December 2, 1915 to Thomas and Caroline Penlington, who lived in St Davids.
 Robert was the youngest of three children.
-His mother was from England.
-She and the three children were listed on a passenger manifest of the SS Haverford which sailed from Liverpool England in October 1920.
+His mother and the three children were listed on a passenger manifest of the SS Haverford which sailed from Liverpool, England in October 1920.
 She was listed as having citizenship in Great Briton, while the three children held US citizenship.
-Robert was nicknamed Penny.
+Robert was nicknamed "Penny".

 Robert graduated from Tredyffrin Easttown High School in 1934.
 His yearbook states: